j2css/j2c/PLUGINS.md

 ## `filter` plugins: augment a backend.

+Be sure to read the `sink` section first.
+Understanding the `sink` API is necessary to write `filter` plugins.

-a filter plugin receive the next backend as an arguement and return a new one, augmented with some capabilites.
+A filter plugin receive the next backend as an arguement and return a new one, augmented with some capabilites.
 The filter methods must call the methods of the backend it recieved as an arguement.
 The methods are optional.
 When a method is missing `j2c` automatically defers to the next one.

 It is made of an object with a `filter` property whose value is a function that takes two parameters: `next` and `inline`. `next` is the next part of the backend (a `sink`, possibly augmented by previous filters). `inline` is truthy for `j2c.inlne()` filters and falsy for `j2c.sheet()` filters.
 The plugin function is called twice when the `j2c` instance is created, once for `inline` and once for `sheet`.
 The fields of its return value should not be mutated once the wrapper function has returned.